Common Types of Rashes in Newborns and Babies

 Nappy rash typically clears up in three to four days if whatever’s causing it is alleviated.
 Tell your health visitor or doctor if the rash doesn’t go away or gets worse after a few days of taking the steps below.
 To help prevent or clear nappy rash:

-• Clean your baby’s nappy area carefully.
+Clean your baby’s nappy area carefully.
 Use alcohol-free wipes or cotton wool and water for this.
 It can also help to expose your baby’s bottom to air whenever possible.
+Ensure the nappy area is dry before a fresh nappy is applied as a damp nappy area can trigger a moisture associated nappy rash.

-• Apply a thin layer of barrier cream at each nappy change.
+Apply a thin layer of barrier cream at each nappy change.
 Ask your baby’s health visitor, doctor or pharmacist to recommend a suitable product.
+Let the barrier cream dry before applying a new nappy.

 Eczema

-You may notice patches of dry, red, itchy skin on your baby’s face or behind the ears.
+You may notice patches of dry skin that may be red or darker, lighter or violaceous compared to the original skin colour, or itchy skin on your baby’s face or behind the ears.
 This type of rash can also appear in the creases of the neck, knees and elbows.
 Your baby will usually grow out of the eczema with time; but tell your doctor or health visitor if you think your child has it.
 To help soothe eczema or prevent it from reoccurring:

-• Ask your doctor about steroid creams.
+Ask your doctor about topical anti-inflammatory agents which may be steroids or non-steroidal.
+These, alongside large volumes of moisturiser and avoiding soaps can help reduce eczema flares.
 These might be able to help stop eczema from getting worse if nothing else seems to be working.

-A teething rash can form around the mouth and chin if your baby dribbles a lot.
+A teething rash can form around the mouth, neck, upper chest and chin if your baby dribbles a lot.
 This often happens when your little one is teething, but excess dribbling for any reason can cause this kind of rash.
 This is why you might also hear it referred to as a dribble rash or drool rash.

-Make sure to gently wipe your baby’s face often if he or she seems to be dribbling a lot, as this can help prevent this type of rash from forming.
+Make sure to gently wipe your baby’s face often if they seem to be dribbling a lot, as this can help prevent this type of rash from forming.
 Ask your health visitor or doctor for advice if your baby has a teething or dribble rash that doesn’t go away.

 Food Allergy Rash